llsoftsec/llsoftsecbook/book.md

 techniques.

-To defend against code reuse attacks, the [Address Space Layout Randomization (ASLR)](#code-reuse-attacks) and [Control-Flow Integrity (CFI)](#code-reuse-attacks) measures were introduced. \todo{Refine section links used here and in the previous paragraph.} This interaction between offensive and defensive security research has been essential to improving security, and continues to this day.
+To defend against code reuse attacks, the [Address Space Layout Randomization (ASLR)](#aslr) and [Control-Flow Integrity (CFI)](#cfi) measures were introduced.
+This interaction between offensive and defensive security research has been essential to improving security, and continues to this day.
 Each newly deployed mitigation results in attempts, often successful, to bypass it, or in alternative, more complex exploitation techniques, and even tools to automate them.

 Memory safe [@Hicks2014] languages are designed with prevention of such vulnerabilities in mind and use techniques such as bounds checking and